sebastianwhyte/Colorectal-Histology-Classifier/README.md

 <i>Source: Tensorflow (https://www.tensorflow.org/datasets/catalog/colorectal_histology)</>
 <br>
 <br>
 Currently, the model has an accuracy in the 84-87% range.
-I plan to continue to improve its accuracy.
+I plan to continue working on the model to improve its accuracy.